 The record-breaking crowd at the 20th annual KSBR Birthday Bash in Mission Viejo enjoyed a four-hour impromptu jam session blending of vocals, guitar, brass, saxophone, keyboard and percussion from more than 40 well-known contemporary jazz artists such as Boney James, Jim Peterik, and Patti Austin, on Sunday, May 24.

-"I can tell you that it was the largest audience that we've had in more than 10 years," said KSBR Director of General Programming Terry Wedel of the Oso Viejo Park gathering, "and it was certainly the biggest crowd on stage ever."
+“I can tell you that it was the largest audience that we’ve had in more than 10 years,” said Terry Wedel, KSBR’s director of general programming, of the Oso Viejo Park gathering, “and it was certainly the biggest crowd on stage ever.”

 “I’ve been coming for 20 years since it was first held in Dana Point,” said Lillian Nieto of Laguna Niguel.
 “We come every year… we’re regulars.
 This year I brought my fiancé [Brian Wilson of San Clemente].”

 VIP tickets provided fans seating at beautifully decorated tables, complimentary food and beverages, and closer access to the stage.